 Most translated document

-“A tattoo ties in with the idea behind human rights, because both of them are permanent and cannot be undone.
+Human rights are not some far-off principles, human rights lawyer Laura Lundahl (26) says.
+Specialized in migration and asylum, she deals with human rights on a daily.
+“This initiative shows that we are all a small part of a bigger collective.”
+Unlike Snigdha, this is her first-ever tattoo which leads up to quite some nerves.
+“Luckily I was quickly convinced to participate because the permanent ink of the tattoo carries a tremendous symbolic meaning to me.
+A tattoo ties in with the idea behind human rights, because both of them are permanent and cannot be undone.
 The permanent ink of this tattoo symbolizes that for me”, she explains.
-“I am very proud to be a part of this project, which made it necessarily to get my tattoo in a visible place.
-In this way, I hope it will create connection and conversation.”
+“I am very proud to be a part of this project, which made it necessary to get my tattoo in a visible place.
+In this way, I hope it will spark connection and, most importantly, an on-going conversation.”